Brooks Rehabilitation Adds Assisted Living and Memory Care Services to Its Bartram Campus Plan

-)-- Brooks Rehabilitation is dedicated to providing various options to meet the unique needs of our patients and the community, empowering people to achieve their highest level of recovery and independence.
-With that goal in mind, Brooks Rehabilitation has begun infrastructure development on its Bartram campus located on I-95 and Bartram Park Boulevard in southern Duval County.
+Brooks Rehabilitation has begun infrastructure development on its Bartram campus located in Jacksonville, FL.
 The campus will be designed as a destination for those needing rehabilitation and other services focused on the aging adult.
-The first phase of the project, which will break ground in early 2012, will include a three-story, 61-unit assisted living facility (ALF), an 18-unit memory care facility and the 100-bed skilled nursing facility (SNF) previously announced which will expand Brooks Rehabilitation’s continuum of care.
+The first phase of the project, which will break ground in early 2012, will include a three-story, 61-unit assisted living facility (ALF), an 18-unit memory care facility and a 100-bed skilled nursing facility (SNF).

 As the population ages, Brooks will leverage their experience in rehabilitation to keep active seniors as independent as possible in the most appropriate setting for their needs.
 To facilitate an active lifestyle, Brooks’ Assisted Living Facility will focus on a social environment.
 Residents will be encouraged to explore the multitude of amenities and activities that will be available within the facility as well as take advantage of other wellness, cultural and socialization opportunities throughout the community.
 Planned amenities include a library, wellness gym, billiards room, multiple dining options including a bistro, media room, two-story atrium and many outdoor spaces that overlook the pond and park-like setting.